-Once you find yourself within the Enneagram, there is no end to how much you can learn about yourself.
-This is because as you apply what you learn to your life, you will always learn more about yourself as your life unfolds.
+Once you find yourself within the personality types of the Enneagram, there is no end to how much you can learn.
+As you apply what you learn to your life, you will always learn more about yourself and make strides in your personal growth as your life unfolds.

 The act of living while reflecting on your nature, your patterns, and your potential in this way is very exciting and enlightening.

-Building on what I wrote in my introduction to the Enneagram, I’ll now walk you through how to apply this to yourself if you sometimes feel withdrawn or extra shy and you’re not even sure why.
+Building on what I wrote in my introduction to the Enneagram, I’ll now walk you through how to apply this to yourself if you sometimes feel withdrawn or if you struggle with keeping a strong sense of self-esteem around others.

 Once I explain this to you, you will see *why* you feel that way, which is so encouraging!

-Understanding yourself naturally leads to compassion for yourself, which empowers you and puts you in a stronger place.
+Understanding yourself naturally leads to compassion for yourself, which empowers you and puts you in a stronger place with your self-development.

 This is especially wonderful because it redeems our younger, child selves and what we wanted back then…

 As children, we naturally assumed that once we were grown up, we would be autonomous, self-supportive, and confident.